-The Company has been informed that an opposing solicitation for the election of four directors will be made.
-(See "Opposing Solicitation" on [page].)
-Because there will be more nominees than the number of directors to be elected, directors will be elected by a plurality vote.
+The Company has been informed that an opposing solicitation for the election of up to four directors will be made.
+(See "Opposing Solicitation" on page 54.)
+If there are more nominees than the number of directors to be elected, directors will be elected by a plurality vote.
 Withheld votes will not be taken into account in determining the outcome of the election of directors.
-Based on the Company's understanding of the opposing solicitation, the broker non-vote rule will not be applicable so that brokers may vote shares for which beneficial holders do not provide instructions.
+Based on the Company's understanding of the opposing solicitation, the broker nonvote rule will not be applicable so that brokers may vote shares for which beneficial holders do not provide instructions.